ITWSXInformatics/DengueSpreadInformationSystemDSIS/README.md

 # Dengue Spread Information System (DSIS)

 An information system that describes the change in Dengue cases and environmental factors across various years (month-wise) for *Iquitos, Peru* and *San Juan, Puerto Rico*.
+The project is now published as a research paper and can be found [here](https://dl.acm.org/doi/10.1145/3418094.3418133).

+**NOTE:** Recently, the application was updated to make it more streamlined and thus, the images used in the paper might not exactly match with the application.
+However, the content has just been tweaked and has not been removed completely.

 ## Requirements